WLOGSolutions/RSuite/packages/RSuite/cran-comments.md

 No issues detected

 ## Previous submission comments
+  * Fixed problem with CRAN's Debian R-devel (2018-12-12) check platform:
+    "length > 1 in coercion to logical" occured to more restrictive logical operations.
+Verified that && and & are consistently used.
   * Detection of implicit dependencies like <pkg>::<name> or <pkg>:::<name> in master scripts (and tests) fixed not to consider occurence in strings or comments.